 I set out to make a great side salad for last night’s dinner.
 Nothing too complicated, though.
 A mix of greens, of course.
 Topped with sliced roasted beets (a favorite in our house!).
 Next, I needed croutons.
 Oh, but not the ‘usual’ croutons.
 Not dried crunchy bread croutons.
 Nope.
 Cheese croutons.
 Glorious fried goat cheese croutons, to be exact!
 Oh, what wonderful little bites these are.
 Decadent.
 Delicious.
 Dangerous.

-I wouldn’t make these croutons every day, but I could.
+I wouldn’t make these fried goat cheese croutons every day, but I could.
 They’re very tempting.
 The only way I kept from eating more of them was to convince myself that by being ‘good’ I could have them again tomorrow.

 Also try my copycat of Ruby Tuesday’s croutons, my favorite thing on their salad bar.